FileSysOrg/fileServersNG-v62/README.md

 # fileServersNG

+**Note: This project has been superseded by the `fileserversng` project which supports multiple versions of Alfresco (from 6.2 up to the latest 23.1)**

 The replacement Alfresco file servers subsystem based on the JFileServer file server code.

 Builds the fileserversng-v62 AMP for Alfresco 6.2 using the Alfresco 4.1 SDK.